navin-moorthy/Learn-Website-Hacking-Penetration-Testing-From-Scratch/Supporting Documents/The-Lab.md

 # The Lab - Kali Linux

-Kali Linux is a linux distribution based on Debian, Kali is especially made for pentesters, it contains most of the tools that we need, installed and configured correctly.
+Kali Linux is a linux distribution based on **Debian**, Kali is especially made for pentesters, it contains most of the tools that we need, installed and configured correctly.

 This is going to be the **attacker machine.**